MCPmed/GEOmcp/README.md

 ---

 ## Troubleshooting
-- If you see `command not found: geo-bio-mcp`, make sure you installed with the correct Python/conda environment and that its `bin` directory is in your PATH.
+- If you see `command not found: geo-mcp`, make sure you installed with the correct Python/conda environment and that its `bin` directory is in your PATH.
 - If the config file is missing, it will be auto-created on first run, or you can copy the template from `geo_mcp_server/config_template.json`.

 ---